-Our favorite free iPhone soccer, golf, tennis and basketball games.
+Our favorite free iPhone soccer, golf, tennis, basketball and other sports games.

 Nano Golf: Hole In One

 Nano Golf: Hole In One is mini golf in fast forward, redefined as a pastime of perfection.
 Every tiny course you’re presented with must be completed in a single shot.
 Miss just once and your game is over.

 Shooting, at least, is simple enough – you drag your finger back to aim/set power, and then let go.
 The game’s also rather generous regarding how near to the hole you need to be in order to succeed.

 Given the hazards on these courses, that’s just as well.
 Along with the usual awkward corners and bumps, there are ball-frying heaters and teleporters, and some courses take place underwater.
 It’s all simple stuff, but the compulsion loop here is strong – not least because you can rattle through a complete game in a matter of minutes.

 Rowdy Wrestling is a sports game that doesn’t take itself remotely seriously – and that says a lot, given the spectacle it’s simulating.
 But all the weirdness of pro wrestling has nothing on this game, which features ludicrously bouncy physics and fighters whose arms whirl around in an entertainingly cartoonish manner.

 There’s the feeling throughout that you’re only just in control, whether trying to dropkick an opponent in the face, or unceremoniously hurl them out of the ring.
 But when Rowdy Wrestling clicks, it grabs hold for good.
 Just as well, then, that you get a range of modes – Tag Team; a solo career; and the ‘last man standing’ Rumble – along with multiple fighters to unlock.